 - The Miko Institute in Sengoku Rance.
 However, you can actually declare war on it.

 - The War Room in Advance Wars: Days of Ruin.
 It's even pointed out during one mission by two COs from opposing sides.

 - In Suikoden III, Thomas decides to establish Budehuc Castle as a truce zone so that everyone can visit freely, revitalizing the neglected property.
 Eventually, it becomes the player's home base.

-- Every Trauma Inn is one of these in the original Majesty, but the in-game effect is minimal except in multiplayer.
+- In the original Majesty, every Trauma Inn is one of these, but the in-game effect is minimal except in multiplayer.

 - In the removed PVP worlds in RuneScape, banks and the player's immediate respawn point functioned as these.
 Though there was a cooldown time between entering the bank while in combat to avoid abusing them.

 - Standard operating procedure in Drowtales: when noble clans feud, they are not supposed to interfere with the economy of Chel or kill civilians or slaves.
 Thus supposedly, the whole market district, Orthorbbae (a Hogwarts - style elite school), the Black Dragon tavern, etc. are all safe, neutral territory.
 Needless to say, this rule has gone ignored on a number of occasions, especially by the Ax-Crazy Nidraa'chal clan and the fanatical Kyorl'solenurn clan.

 - Homestuck: The Veil is considered neutral territory between the warring Prospit and Derse in every session, so both kingdoms actively used it to house numerous laboratories in which to conduct genetic experiments to breed more chess piece soldiers for their perpetual war.
 When shit turns sour in the trolls' session, they hide out in one such laboratory which contains genetic experiments from both kingdoms.